1. Main points

 - More information on the contents of each division can be found in Table 4 in our accompanying Consumer price inflation dataset.

-The fall in the rate into September 2024 reflected downward contributions from seven divisions offset by upward contributions from three divisions.
-The largest downward contribution came from transport, principally from air fares and motor fuels.
-The largest upward contribution came from food and non-alcoholic beverages.
+The slight change in the rate into May 2025 reflected downward contributions from four divisions, partially offset by upward contributions from five divisions.
+The largest downward contribution came from transport.
+The largest, partially offsetting, upward contributions came from food and non-alcoholic beverages, and furniture and household goods.

 Although the sizes of the contributions differ from CPIH, the main drivers to the change are the same where they are common to both measures.

-Figure 11: Positive contributions to annual CPI from 9 divisions, led by restaurants and hotels, and recreation and culture
+Figure 11: Positive contributions to the CPI annual inflation rate led by housing and household services

-Contributions to the annual CPI inflation rate, UK, September 2022 to September 2024
+Contributions to the CPI annual inflation rate, UK, May 2023 to May 2025

 Source: Consumer price inflation from the Office for National Statistics